Saturday, September 22, 2018

 - The use of headphones, earbuds, cell phones, cameras, or phone cameras while riding is strictly forbidden.

 Enjoy the complete Bike the Brandywine experience!
-Following both the East and West Branch of this historic and scenic waterway, the 100-mile loop will guide you from Chadds Ford all the way to the creek’s headwaters in bucolic Honey Brook Township.
-The route will return to Chadds Ford along the East Branch of the creek.
+Following both the East and West Branch of this historic and scenic waterway, the 80-mile loop will guide you from Chadds Ford all the way to the river’s headwaters in bucolic Honey Brook Township.
+The route will return to Chadds Ford along the East Branch of the river.
 Along the way riders will experience iconic Western Chester County vistas including the Conservancy’s King Ranch area (home of the famous Whip Tavern).The route treats riders to countless views of the Brandywine, bucolic landscapes, rich history, and active farmland, some of which the Brandywine Conservancy has helped preserve for future generations.
 Come along with us on a ride that will stimulate the senses and foster an appreciation of our shared natural and historic heritage.

 - King Ranch

-- Hibernia Park
+- Hibernia County Park

 - Honey Brook Borough